Bukit Mahkota

 Bandar Bukit Mahkota is a new township in Bangi, Hulu Langat District, Selangor, Malaysia.

 Bandar Bukit Mahkota is a 1320 acre development near the border of Selangor and Negeri Sembilan.
-Nearest to the township are Seri Putra and Bandar Puteri Bangi at Selangor side and Nilai Industrial Park at Negeri Sembilan side.
+Nearest to the township are Seri Putra and Bandar Puteri Bangi at the Selangor side and Nilai Industrial Park at the Negeri Sembilan side.

 It is close to key tertiary institutions, like University Putra Malaysia, Islamic Science University of Malaysia (Universiti Sains Islam Malaysia), National University of Malaysia (University Kebangsaan Malaysia, UKM), Universiti Tenaga Nasional (UNITEN), Inti International University, Nilai University College, etc.

-Soon, Bandar Bukit Mahkota will have her own Mosque, namely Masjid At-Taqwa near roundabout to Section 5, and 6.
+Soon, Bandar Bukit Mahkota will have its own mosque, namely Masjid At-Taqwa near roundabout to Section 5, and 6.
 Currently prayers are performed at Surau Ar-Raudhah Section 5 as well as at Masjid Al-Azhar KUIS nearby.

 Accessibility

 The township is directly accessible via Putra Mahkota Interchange of the KL-Seremban Expressway and other roads.